-Food Intolerances are a lot more common than most people realise, as there are many people around the world and in the UK not knowing that they are living with a food intolerance.
-Once you have identified your intolerances there are ways to manage it, and if you successfully avoid the offending food item, your bloating will disappear.
+Food Intolerances are a lot more common than most people realise, as there are many people around the world and in the Ireland not knowing that they are living with food intolerance.
+Once you have identified your intolerances there are ways to manage them, and if you successfully avoid the offending food item, your bloating will disappear.

 Is Bloating common?

 Bloating is one of the more common symptoms which customers complain about, and this is often brought about by food intolerance.
 As one of the more common symptoms, bloating can affect both men and women worldwide, although the mechanics behind bloating are not widely known and understood.